hbctraining/variant_analysis/lessons/variant_annotation.md

 ##### Understanding Cancer-mode

 Let's assume a given position in the reference genome has a Thymine.
 However, since their is variation amongst humans, the individual sampled actually has a variant, Adenine, in this position.
-Complicating matters even a tumor sample from this individual could have a Guanine in this position.
+Complicating matters even more, a tumor sample from this individual could have a Guanine in this position.
 In this case, the VCF record for this position would have the REF field as T, and the ALT field as A,G. It is important to note that the REF field ***ALWAYS*** stays as the base found in the reference genome.
 The REF field should not be changed to A!
 However, when `SnpEff` comes along to annotate it, it is going to think there has been a T -> A transversion and also a T -> G transversion, when in reality it has been a A -> G transition.
-Thus, we would like `SnpEff` to appropiately annotate this and to do so, we need to use cancer-mode
+Thus, we would like `SnpEff` to appropiately annotate this and to do so, we need to use cancer-mode.

 ##### Setting up Cancer-mode

-In order to run cancer-mode, we will need to append our VCF file with an additional header line that contains information that `SnpEff` can use when determining, which sample is the normal sample and which is the tumor sample.
-We are going to be doing this appending within a tool called `bcftools`, which was create by the same person who create `samtools`.
+In order to run cancer-mode, we will need to append our VCF file with an additional header line that contains information that `SnpEff` can use when determining, which sample is the normal sample and which sample is the tumor sample.
+We are going to be doing this appending within a tool called `bcftools`, which was created by the same person who created `samtools`.
 First, move to your `scripts` directory and create a new file named `syn3_normal_syn3_tumor_pedigree_header.txt` using `vim`:

 ```
 cd ~/variant_calling/scripts/
-vim yn3_normal_syn3_tumor_pedigree_header.txt
+vim syn3_normal_syn3_tumor_pedigree_header.txt
 ```

 Once inside this file, we just need to add this text to the file: